HeavenVolkoff/prop/README.md

 ## Prop
 Promises with opinions for asyncio and Python 3.6+

-> This project is a new iteration of a submodules from another project of mine: [aRx](https://github.com/HeavenVolkoff/aRx).
+> This project is a revitalization of a promise submodules from another project of mine: [aRx](https://github.com/HeavenVolkoff/aRx).
-> So, for older revisions of the code check out there.
+> So, for older revisions of the code check there.

 ### Summary
 + [docs](./docs):